wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 # Converting CSV data to BUFR

-!!! abstract
+!!! abstract "Learning outcomes"
-    By the end of this practical session you will have:
+    By the end of this practical session, you will have:

-    - learnt to format CSV data for use with the default automatic weather station BUFR template;
+    - learnt to format CSV data for use with the default automatic weather station BUFR template
-    - learnt to use the wis2box web-application to validate and convert sample data;
+    - learnt to use **wis2box webapp** to validate and convert sample data
-    - and learnt about some of the common issues that can occur, such as incorrect units.
+    - learnt about some of the common issues that can occur, such as incorrect units

 ## Introduction